DM8tyProgrammer/mighty-snippets/changing-svg-icon.md

 Note down:

-- `dot` is custom class, and it became part of SVG class.
-  It is helpful to target SVG.
+- `dot` is a custom class; FontAwesome made this custom class as one of the classes of rendered SVG.
+This mechanism is helpful to target SVG.

-* `far` became data-prefix of SVG.
+- `far` became data-prefix of SVG.
-* `circle` became data-icon
+- `circle` became data-icon

 ## Technique